5 Things to Keep in Mind when Choosing an Entryway Rug

 Call it a foyer, an entryway, an entrance hall, but whatever you call it, it’s the space between the great outdoors and your well-thought-out home that’s not always easy to style.
 This can be particularly true for rugs, because you must consider not only the natural elements, but also the style of your home…and tastefully merge the two.

 Because, in case you’re wondering, yes, there will be mud on someone’s shoe when they come through your door.
 Yes, a child may dribble some ice cream from his cone on his way outside.
 Yes, someone’s wet footprints will find their way across the rug as she runs inside to grab her forgotten purse.
-Taking into account these scenarios, and innumerable others, in your choice of entryway rug is important for the longevity of your welcoming, and well-looking, entry.
 Below is a brief guide in choosing the entryway rug that is right for you:

 1. Make sure the size of the rug is in proportion to the size of the entryway.
 A small 2′x3′ rug in a giant entryway will look miniscule and, let’s be honest, wimpy.
 Conversely, a larger 5′x7′ rug in an entryway that is barely that big itself will probably look too big for its britches.
 Although foyers come in every shape and size, be conscientious that the scale of your rug will be complementary to the scale of the space.